-The record of the graduates of this institution, over the seventy-three years the College has been in existence, is conclusive evidence that students can obtain a sound agricultural education in the courses offered at the Nova Scotia Agricultural College, located on a 550 acre property at Bible Hill, a mile north-east of Truro, Nova Scotia.
+The record of the graduates of this institution, over the seventy-four years the College has been in existence, is conclusive evidence that students can obtain a sound agricultural education in the courses offered at the Nova Scotia Agricultural College, located on a 550 acre property at Bible Hill, a mile north-east of Truro, Nova Scotia.

 The College is well equipped with buildings.
-Cumming Hall, Harlow Institute, The Agricultural Engineering Building, The Collins Horticultural Building, The Dairy Building, The Cox Institute of Agricultural Technology, The Boulden Building, The Agricultural Mechanics Building, The Hancock Veterinary Building and a modern farm building complex provide adequate teaching facilities for all subjects offered and offices and laboratories for a large proportion of the staff of the Nova Scotia Department of Agriculture and Marketing.
+Cumming Hall, Harlow Institute, Agricultural Engineering Building, Collins Horticultural Building, Dairy Building, Cox Institute of Agricultural Technology, Boulden Building, Agricultural Mechanics Building, Hancock Veterinary Building and a modern farm building complex provide adequate teaching facilities for all subjects offered and offices and laboratories for a large proportion of the staff of the Nova Scotia Department of Agriculture and Marketing.
 Fraser House, Trueman House and Chapman House provide living accommodations for male and female students.
-The most recent addition is a complete and modern Athletic Centre.
+The most recent additions are a complete and modern Athletic Centre and a new building housing a modern dining facility and student centre.